Assured Shorthold Tenancy Agreement (AST)

 Free tenancy agreement

 We have prepared a printable assured shorthold tenancy agreement template (England & Wales), also known as an AST agreement form, for you to use.
 Use this free document to help put together your own shorthold tenancy agreements.

-Top information to include on a tenancy agreement
+What information is included on a tenancy agreement?

 - A tenancy agreement is a contract between the landlord who owns the property and the person(s) who wish to stay at the property for an agreed amount of rent each month.

 - The agreement details the property to which the contract applies, the parties involved and each party’s rights and responsibilities.

 For example, a landlord must ensure that the property is safe and in good repair, and the tenant must abide by expected reasonable behaviour, including taking care of the property and not causing a statutory nuisance to neighbours.

 - The agreement also lists information about the deposit, including the amount and the deposit protection scheme used to safeguard the tenant’s monies for the duration of the tenancy.